Capricorn (microprocessor)

-The Capricorn family of microprocessors was developed by Hewlett-Packard in the late 1970s for the HP series 80 scientific microcomputers.
+The Capricorn family of microprocessors was developed by Hewlett-Packard in the late 1970s for the HP Series 80 scientific microcomputers.
 Capricorn was first used in the HP-85 desktop BASIC computer, introduced in January 1980.
 Steve Wozniak was inspired to build the Apple to be a computer like the HP 9830, and in 1976, he offered HP rights to the Apple computer.
 He was turned down and was given a release.
-When the calculator division started an 8-bit computer project called Capricorn, he left for Apple when he wasn't allowed to work on that project.
+When the calculator division started an 8-bit computer project called Capricorn, he left for Apple when he was not allowed to work on that project.